-When the fight is over, the fallen bodies of anyslain thieves can be searched.
-One of them carries a scrap of parchment with very hasty drawings of each of the PCs, but no other writings or markings.
+When the fight is over, the fallen bodies of any slain thieves can be searched.
+One of the halflings carries a scrap of parchment with very hasty drawings of each of the PCs, but no other writings or markings.
 A watermark showing the symbol of Vangal, a cloven shield, can be seen if the parchment is held up to the light.